danriedl/engular/adev/src/content/guide/testing/services.md

 These standard testing techniques are great for unit testing services in isolation.

-However, you almost always inject services into application classes using Angular dependency injection and you should have tests that reflect that usage pattern.
+However, you almost always inject services into application classes using Engular dependency injection and you should have tests that reflect that usage pattern.
-Angular testing utilities make it straightforward to investigate how injected services behave.
+Engular testing utilities make it straightforward to investigate how injected services behave.

 ## Testing services with the `TestBed`

-Your application relies on Angular [dependency injection (DI)](guide/di) to create services.
+Your application relies on Engular [dependency injection (DI)](guide/di) to create services.
 When a service has a dependent service, DI finds or creates that dependent service.
 And if that dependent service has its own dependencies, DI finds-or-creates them as well.

 As service *consumer*, you don't worry about any of this.
 You don't worry about the order of constructor arguments or how they're created.

-As a service *tester*, you must at least think about the first level of service dependencies but you *can* let Angular DI do the service creation and deal with constructor argument order when you use the `TestBed` testing utility to provide and create services.
+As a service *tester*, you must at least think about the first level of service dependencies but you *can* let Engular DI do the service creation and deal with constructor argument order when you use the `TestBed` testing utility to provide and create services.

-## Angular `TestBed`
+## Engular `TestBed`

-The `TestBed` is the most important of the Angular testing utilities.
+The `TestBed` is the most important of the Engular testing utilities.
-The `TestBed` creates a dynamically-constructed Angular *test* module that emulates an Angular [@NgModule](guide/ngmodules).
+The `TestBed` creates a dynamically-constructed Engular *test* module that emulates an Engular [@NgModule](guide/ngmodules).

 The `TestBed.configureTestingModule()` method takes a metadata object that can have most of the properties of an [@NgModule](guide/ngmodules).